 - Delivering RSE in a sensitive way;

-- Modelling positive attitudes to RSE;
+- Modelling positive attitudes to RSE:

 - Monitoring progress;

 - Responding to the needs of individual students; and

-- Responding appropriately to students whose parents wish them to be withdrawn from the [non-statutory/non-science] components of RSE.
+- Responding appropriately to students whose parents wish them to be withdrawn from the non-statutory components of RSE.

 Staff do not have the right to opt out of teaching RSE.
-Staff who have concerns about teaching RSE are encouraged to discuss this with the Principal.
+Staff who have concerns about teaching RSE are encouraged to discuss this with the Headteacher.